poelstra/mhub/README.md

 Currently available node types and their options:
 * `Exchange`: Simplest node type.
 Broadcasts any incoming message to all subscribed clients (taking their pattern into account, of course).
+* `HeaderStore`: Forwards all messages (like `Exchange`), but depending on a message's `keep` header, can also store messages when new subscribers arrive later, also when the server is restarted.
+  This is useful for storing the last state of a switch, (simple) configuration data (e.g. URLs of JSON APIs), etc.
+  If a message's `keep` header is true, the message will be stored, overwriting any previously stored message for its topic.
+  If `keep` is false, previous message for this topic is cleared (but message is still forwarded).
+  Note: if `keep` is not present, message will be forwarded, but previously stored message (if any) will NOT be affected.
+This is for performance reasons.
+  * `persistent?: boolean`: Whether to persist this queue to disk (default true)
 * `Queue`: Forwards incoming messages to all subscribed clients (like an Exchange), but also stores a configurable number of messages.
 A new subscriber will receive all currently stored messages.
 Useful for e.g. chat applications,